Who We Are

 John Banville

 William John Banville was born in Wexford, Ireland.
-After college John worked as a clerk for Ireland’s national airline, Aer Lingus, before joining The Irish Press as a sub-editor in 1969.
-Continuing with journalism for over thirty years, John was Literary Editor at The Irish Times from 1988 to 1999.
+He was Literary Editor at The Irish Times from 1988 to 1999.
 He is the author of twenty novels, including The Book of Evidence, The Sea, winner of the 2005 Man Booker Prize.
 In 2011 he was awarded the Franz Kafka Prize.
-In 2013, John was awarded the Irish Pen Award for Outstanding Achievement in Irish Literature.
-Most recently, John has written the bestselling crime novels, Snow and April in Spain – both of which were shortlisted for the CWA Historical Dagger – and The Lock-Up.
+In 2013, John was awarded the Irish PEN Award for Outstanding Achievement in Irish Literature.

 Anne Enright

 Anne Enright has published novels, short stories, essays, and one non-fiction book.
 A Fellow of the Royal Society of Literature, her novel The Gathering won the 2007 Man Booker Prize.
 She has also won the 1991 Rooney Prize for Irish Literature, the 2001 Encore Award and the 2008 Irish Novel of the Year.
-Anne Enright is the first Laureate for Irish Fiction, a post she currently holds.
-Anne’s writing explores themes such as family relationships, love and sex, Ireland’s difficult past and its modern zeitgeist.
-Her latest novel, The Wren, The Wren was published in 2023.
+She was the first Irish Laureate for Fiction.

 Mike McCormack

 Mike McCormack is an award-winning novelist and short story writer from Mayo.
-He is the author of two collections of short stories Getting it in the Head and Forensic Songs, and four novels Crowe’s Requiem, Notes from a Coma, Solar Bones and This Plague of Souls.
-In 1996 he was awarded the Rooney Prize for Literature and Getting it in the Head was chosen as a New York Times Notable Book of the Year.
-In 2006 Notes from a Coma was shortlisted for the Irish Book of the Year Award.
-In 2016 Solar Bones was awarded the Goldsmiths Prize and the Bord Gais Energy Irish Novel of the Year and Book of the Year; it was also long-listed for the 2017 Man Booker Prize.
-In 2018 it was awarded the International Dublin Literary Award.
+He is the author of two collections of short stories and four novels.
+He is a former winner of the Rooney Prize for Literature, International Dublin Literary Award, Goldsmiths Prize and Bord Gais Energy Irish Novel of the Year and Book of the Year.
+His novel Solar Bones was longlisted for the Man Booker Prize.
 He is a member of Aosdána.

 Marian Keyes

-Marian Keyes was born in Limerick in 1963, and brought up in Cavan, Cork, Galway and Dublin; she spent her twenties in London, but is now living in Dún Laoghaire.
+Marian Keyes was born in Limerick in 1963, and brought up in Cavan, Cork, Galway and Dublin.
 She is the multi-million copy, internationally bestselling author of some of the most widely loved, genre-defying novels of the past thirty years – such as Rachel’s Holiday, Anybody Out There and Grown Ups.
-In addition to her fifteen previous novels, Marian has also written three collections of journalism, and co-hosts the popular show Now You’re Asking with actress Tara Flynn for BBC Radio 4.

 Éilís Ní Dhuibhne

 Éilís Ní Dhuibhne Almqvist is a novelist, critic and folklore scholar.
-Her publications include Midwife to the Fairies, The Inland Ice, and The Pale Gold of Alaska and The Shelterof Neighbours.
-Among her novels are Cailíni Beaga Ghleann na mBlath, Hurlamaboc, Dunamharu sa Daingean, The Dancers Dancing, and Fox, Swallow Scarecrow, and several scholarly articles on folkloristic topics.
-Numerous literary awards include The Bisto Book of the Year Award, the Readers’ Association of Ireland Award, the Stewart Parker Award for Drama, the Butler award for Prose from the Irish American Cultural Institute and several Oireachtas awards for novels in Irish.
-The Dancers Dancing was shortlisted for the Orange Prize for Fiction and she was awarded the Irish Pen Award for an Outstanding Contribution to Irish Literature in 2015.
-Her stories are widely anthologized and translated.
-Eilis’s most recent books are Selected Stories (Blackstaff, 2023) and Fáinne Geal an Lae (Cló Iar Chonnacht 2023) Éilís is a member of Aosdana and the President of The Folklore of Ireland Society.
+Her awards include The Bisto Book of the Year Award, the Readers’ Association of Ireland Award, the Stewart Parker Award for Drama, the Butler award for Prose from the Irish American Cultural Institute and several Oireachtas awards for novels in Irish.
+She was awarded the Irish PEN Award for an Outstanding Contribution to Irish Literature in 2015.

 Joseph O’Connor

-Joseph O’Connor was born in Dublin.
-He is the author of ten novels, including Cowboys and Indians (short-listed for the Whitbread Prize), The Thrill of it All, Shadow Play, Star of the Sea, and My Father’s House, as well as two collections of short stories, True Believers and Where Have You Been?
-In 2009 he was the Harman Visiting Professor of Creative Writing at Baruch College, City University of New York.
+Joseph O’Connor, born in Dublin, is an award-winning novelist and short story writer.
 In December 2011, he received an honorary Doctorate in Literature from University College Dublin.
 He received the Irish PEN Award for Outstanding Contribution to Irish Literature in 2012.
 In 2014 he was appointed Frank McCourt Professor of Creative Writing at the University of Limerick.
-His latest novel is My Father’s House, published in 2023.

 Ciara Ní É

-Ciara Ní É is the founder of REIC, a monthly bilingual spoken word and open mic night that features poetry, music, storytelling and rap.
-As a writer and broadcaster, she has performed her work in Ireland and internationally.
-She was chosen as one of the Irish Examiner’s ‘100 Women Changing Ireland in 2022’.
-She was Artist in Residence UCD School of Irish, Celtic Studies & Folklore 2023, the Dublin Fringe Festival in 2022, and DCU in 2020.
-Her work has been published in the recent anthologies Bone and Marrow/Cnámh agus Smior, Queering the Green and Washing Windows Too, in various journals, and video poems can be found on her YouTube.
-She is a co-founder of the LGBTQ+ arts collective AerachAiteachGaelach and she has just finished directing her first short film.
+Ciara Ní É is the founder of bilingual spoken word night REIC, and a co-founder of the LGBTQ+ arts collective AerachAiteachGaelach.
+As a writer and broadcaster, she has performed her work in Ireland and internationally, and been chosen as one of the Irish Examiner’s ‘100 Women Changing Ireland’.
+She was Artist in Residence UCD School of Irish, Celtic Studies & Folklore (2023), Dublin Fringe Festival (2022), and DCU (2020).

 Ár mBord